basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 For this getting started, it is assumed that the setup involves:

-- 2 8-node clusters where all data is nval=3
+- 2 x 8-node clusters where all data is nval=3

 - A requirement to both real-time replicate and full-sync reconcile between clusters;